-ZTNA Roadmap: Steps to Creating Your Strategy
+Zero Trust Network Architecture Roadmap: Steps to Creating Your Strategy

 According to the Office for National Statistics, 85% of employees want a hybrid approach to home and office working.
-While that brings with it lots of opportunities it can also bring a number of risks including more vulnerability to cyber attacks.
+While that brings with it lots of opportunities, it can also bring a number of risks including more vulnerability to cyber attacks.
 A report by Deloitte revealed the average cost of a data breach from remote working can be over £100,000, with 47% of people falling for phishing scams while working from home.
 And between February and May 2020 more than half a million people globally were impacted by personal data breaches.

 So, how can you utilise all of the mobile and internet-based applications on offer to increase efficiency and stay connected while feeling confident you’re protecting what matters most?
+With the growing reliance on cloud services, the organisation’s attack surface is expanding, exposing more potential entry points for cyber threats.
+Secure remote access has become a critical requirement for businesses, and traditional solutions are being reevaluated to address the evolving security landscape.

-As opposed to perimeter-based security, ZTNA assumes that every device on enterprise network is potentially infected, and any user is capable of compromising others.
+As opposed to perimeter-based security, ZTNA assumes that every device on an enterprise network is potentially infected, and any user is capable of compromising others.
 Since the concept of trusted and untrusted zoning or locations are not applicable to ZTNA, the most effective strategy is a holistic approach that delivers visibility and control.

 Creating a solution that’s right for you